Tim-Parks-Lynch/react-hooks/README.md

 ![img](./imgs/ss%201.png)

-Students were given notes to pre-read as well as follow along the lectures.
-This helped especially with the live demo.
+Students were given notes for pre-reading as well as a legend for the live coding demonstrations.

 ![readme1](./imgs/readme_1.png)
 ![readme2](./imgs/readme_2.png)

-## Connect with us: